Mubariz al-Din Muhammad

-"Attack of the sons of Mubariz al-Din on their father".
-Folio from a manuscript of Nigaristan, Iran, probably Shiraz, dated 1573–74.

 Mubariz al-Din Muhammad (مبارز الدین محمد; 1301–1363), was the founder of the Muzaffarid dynasty, ruling from 1314 to 1358.
 He was born to a family of Arab origin, which settled in Khurasan during the Islamic conquest.
+The Muzaffarids have been described as an Arab, (Note: Grousset called the Muzaffarids, Arabo-Persian.)
+(Note: "Their ancestor, Ghiyath al-Din al-Hadjdji, was allegedly a member of an Arab family from Khwaf, in Khurasan.")
+(Note: Bosworth states the Muzaffarids were of distant Khurasanian Arab origin) Iranian, and Persian dynasty.
 His mother however was probably Mongol.
 He was the son of Sharaf al-Din Muzaffar, a servant of the Ilkhanids and on his father's death in 1314 Mubariz inherited his father's offices.
+His wife was Qutlughkhan Makdumshah, the daughter of Qutb al-Din Shah Jahan, the Khitan ruler of the Qutlugh-Khanids.

 Mubariz al-Din lived at the court of Ilkhanid ruler Öljaitü until the latter's death.
 After Öljaitü's death, Mubariz al-Din left for Maibud, and in 1319, he captured Yazd from Hajji Shah ibn Yusuf Shah, the Atabeg of Yazd, thus putting an end to the Atabeg rule over Yazd.
 Sometime later, the people of Sistan rebelled against the Ilkhanids, and Mubariz al-Din was ordered to subdue the province, which he did.
 However, the people of Sistan shortly rebelled, and Mubariz al-Din was once again to forced to fight them; he reportedly fought the rebels in 21 battles until the province was finally subdued.

 In the wake of the loss of Ilkhanate authority in central Iran following the death of Abu Sa'id, Mubariz al-Din continued to carry out his expansionary policy, and declared independence from the Ilkhanids.
 In 1339 or 1340 he invaded the province of Kirman and seized it from its Mongol governor, Kutb al-Din ibn Nasir.
 Kutb al-Din was able to retake the province for a short time after receiving aid from the Kartid dynasty of Herat, but Mubariz al-Din permanently gained control of Kirman in late 1340.
 The city of Bam was besieged and conquered a few years after this.